pmatras/ImageEditor/README.md

 # Image Editor

 Simple GUI program made in C# with WPF and .NET framework, which focuses on image processing.
-You can edit your image with a bunch of available effecs from menu, e.g. color, invert colors, make sepia, make grayscale, gamma filtering, cropping, changing contrast and much more.
+You can edit your image with a bunch of available effecs from menu, e.g. gaussian bluring, color, invert colors, make sepia, make grayscale, gamma filtering, cropping, changing contrast and much more.

 This program is my project for Computer Programming at studies.